g1san/Agents-for-Vulnerable-Dockers-and-related-Benchmarks/benchmark_logs/GPT-4o/5th-benchmark-session/notes.md

 Web search results are ok, wrong version of Cacti is used in the container (uses _latest_ which is not a vulnerable version).
 Image cannot be built

 ## CVE-2023-23752
-There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE, **to test exploit**.
+There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE.
+**Exploit does NOT work** probably because of some missing files or because the DB is not populated

 ## CVE-2023-42793
-There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE, **to test exploit**.
+There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE.
+**Exploit works AFTER manual setup**

 ## CVE-2024-23897
-All ok, **to test exploit**
+All ok, **exploit does NOT work even AFTER manual setup**